NOW: $110.97 (14% off!)

-Used primarily for single-day hikes, daypacks are designed to be compact and lightweight.
+Daypacks are used for single-day hikes and are designed to be compact and lightweight.
 With the capacity to carry supplies for a single day, a typical day pack has a capacity around 2,000 cubic inches or between 30 and 50 liters.

 Designed for shorter trips, hiking daypacks are intended to carry lighter gear using a soft-backed or frameless design.
 Hikers will find that these packs will include features that make their excursions much more pleasurable like: